Domain home on a PV

 Create secrets

 You will use the $BASE_DIR/sample-scripts/create-weblogic-domain-credentials/create-weblogic-credentials.sh script to create the domain WebLogic administrator credentials as a Kubernetes secret.
-Please run:
+Please run the following commands:

 cd $BASE_DIR/sample-scripts/create-weblogic-domain-credentials